About Me

 • to understand how different aspects of high-level sensory and semantic information are represented and processed in neural populations, underlying cognitive processes such as language and vision;

-• to build computational models of these cognitive processes in the brain.
+• to build computational models for neural encoding and decoding of these cognitive processes in the brain.

 To achieve these goals, I develop and apply statistical machine learning methods to analyze large-scale neural data recorded using ECoG, fMRI and M/EEG.